ignite/cli/docs/guide/scavenge/09-play.md

 ## Creating a Scavenge

 Let's follow the instructions and submit a new scavenge.
-The first parameter we need is the `solution`, but probably we should also know what the actual quesiton is that our solution solves (our `description`).
-How about our challenge question be something family friendly like: `What's brown and sticky?`.
+The first parameter you need is the `solution`, but probably you should also know what the actual question is that your solution solves (the `description`).
+How about the challenge question be something family friendly like: `What's brown and sticky?`.
 Of course the only solution to this question is: `A stick`.

 Next we should specify our `reward`.
 Let's give away `100token` as a reward for solving our scavenge.